elephantscale/python-labs/helloworld/REPL.md

 python3
 ```

-This should put you in a python prompt that looks something like this:
+This should put you in a python prompt looks something like this:

 ```console
 >>>